11th arrondissement of Paris

 The arrondissement, called Popincourt, is situated on the right bank of the River Seine.
-The arrondissement is one of the most densely populated urban districts of any European city.
+It is one of the most densely populated urban districts of any European city.
+In 2020, it had a population of 144,292.
+It is the best-served Parisian arrondissement in terms of number of Métro stations, at 25.

+Its borders are marked by three large squares: the Place de la République to the northwest, the Place de la Bastille to the southwest, as well as the Place de la Nation to the southeast.

 Description

-The eleventh arrondissement is a varied and engaging area.
+The 11th arrondissement is a varied and engaging area.
 To the west lies the Place de la République, which is linked to the Place de la Bastille, in the east, by the sweeping, tree-lined Boulevard Richard-Lenoir, with its large markets and children's parks.
-The Place de la Bastille and the rue du Faubourg Saint-Antoine are full of fashionable cafés, restaurants, and nightlife, and they also contain a range of boutiques and galleries.
+The Place de la Bastille and the Rue du Faubourg Saint-Antoine are full of fashionable cafés, restaurants, as well as nightlife; they also contain a range of boutiques and galleries.
 The Oberkampf district to the north is another popular area for nightlife.
-The east is more residential, with more wholesale commerce, while the areas around the Boulevard Voltaire and the Avenue Parmentier are livelier crossroads for the local community.
-In recent years this district has emerged as one of the trendiest regions of Paris.
+The east is more residential, with more wholesale commerce, while the areas around Boulevard Voltaire and Avenue Parmentier are livelier crossroads for the local community.
+In recent years this area has emerged as one of the trendiest parts of Paris.

-On November 13, 2015, it was the site of coordinated shootings and bombings that left 132 dead.
+On 13 November 2015, the arrondissement was the site (among others) of coordinated Islamic shootings and bombings, particularly at the Bataclan theatre, which left 130 dead.
 About 20 years earlier, another attack had taken place.